EDAPINENUT/ppflow/README.md

     pdb_filtered.pt
 ```

-If you want the raw datasets for preprocessing, please download them through google drive  [https://drive.google.com/drive/folders/1ce5DVmZz0c-p3PKrGDQoU_C9MD3cWLNq]:  Unzip the file of `datasets_raw.zip`, leading to the directory as
+If you want the raw datasets for preprocessing, please download them through google drive: https://drive.google.com/drive/folders/1ce5DVmZz0c-p3PKrGDQoU_C9MD3cWLNq.
+Unzip the file of `datasets_raw.zip`, leading to the directory as
 ```
 - dataset
     - PPDbench